clementvidon/Makefile_tutor/README.md

 - `targets`         Name of an **action or a file** we want to make.
 - `prerequisites`   Files required (**targets dependencies**) for the `rule` to execute.

+TODO

+- A normal prerequisite makes two statements: first, it imposes an order in which recipes will be invoked: the recipes for all prerequisites of a target will be completed before the recipe for the target is run.
+Second, it imposes a dependency relationship: if any prerequisite is newer than the target, then the target is considered out-of-date and must be rebuilt.

+- Order-only prerequisite impose a specific ordering on the rules to be invoked without forcing the target to be updated if one of those rules is executed.

+Prerequisites in Makefile have two functions:
+1. They are checked and, if necessary, are built before the target
+2. If any of the prerequisites gets rebuilt (or is simply newer than the target) then the target will also be rebuilt.

+Order-only prerequisites do only:
+1. (ie. impose build-order)

 - `recipe`          Lines that **begins with a `TAB`** character, appear in a rule context.

 ```